 When Polly* developed severe anxiety brought on by an eating disorder, her concerned parents faced a dilemma about how to keep her studies on track.
 They wanted their daughter at home to recover, but at the same time, they needed a stable arrangement, such as private tuition, to ensure her education was uninterrupted as she prepared for her GCSEs.

 The solution was home schooling with private tuition.

-Polly is one of a growing number of children benefitting from tutoring as an alternative to mainstream school, rather than an addition to it.
+Polly is one of a growing number of children benefitting from private tuition as an alternative to mainstream school, rather than an addition to it.
 Recent figures compiled by the BBC reveal a massive rise in the number of home schooled children.
 Across the UK 48,000 children were being home-educated in 2016-17, up from about 34,000 in 2014-15.

 In some circumstances, parents take on the role of being their child’s main educator.
 But this solution is not for everyone.

-Benefits of Home Schooling with Private Tutors
+Benefits of Home Schooling with Private Tuition

 Families with the resources are instead using tutoring companies to put in place a structured learning programme delivered at home by experienced private tutors, who are subject experts and have the time and patience to make a real difference to the day-to-day lives of children.